 How was your week?

-We’re looking forward to the memes.
+We’re looking forward to some warmer weather this weekend.

 A hike and some golf may be on the cards…

 The sharemarket edged up 0.1 per cent on Friday, following four days of losses.
 It staged a savage reversal as the mood for risk assets improved throughout the day.

 Early in the session, the main benchmark dropped to a six-month low before paring losses thanks to a rebound in energy and utilities led by higher oil prices.